Immigration Health Surcharge

 If you are applying for immigration permission for more than six months, you will be required to pay the Immigration Health Surcharge (IHS) at the point of submitting your visa application.
 This payment is in addition to the visa application fee and is mandatory.
 This surcharge will apply to all applicants and family members applying to come to the UK as dependants.
 This will entitle you to use the National Health Service (NHS) whilst you are in the UK.

-- If your programme of study is 12 months or more you will be granted immigration permission for the duration of your course plus an additional one month before the course starts and four months at the end of the course.
-The total charge in this case would be £450
+- If your programme of study is 12 months or more, you will be granted immigration permission for the duration of your course, plus an additional one month before the course starts and four months at the end of the course.
+The total charge in this case would be £705

-- An undergraduate student applying for Tier 4 leave for a three year course will be required to pay a surcharge of £1050
+- An undergraduate student applying for Student Visa for a three-year course will be required to pay a surcharge of £1,645

 Please note the calculation is based upon the length of leave granted and not the duration of the course.